peagle/First_Project/README.md

 * Prevents ClickJacking attacks;
 * Protects against XSS (Cross-Site Scripting) attacks.

+## Storing Password
+* Use 'bcrypt' node module to hash user passwords with a 10 salt rounds for better security.

 ## Authentication
 * Add **passport** module for API user authentication.
 This will be used to authenticate every request.